Effective action of a self-interacting scalar field on brane: Properties of the effective action

 with mass

 The second one is the first massive KK mode

 with mass

 Here, we can see that the parameter $H$ can be viewed as the new physics energy scale since it determines the mass of the new particle (the first massive KK particle) beyond the Standard Model.
-Both modes are plotted in Fig.~\ref{fig:boundStatesforPT-1}.
 Obviously the masses are determined by the warp factor $A(z)$ in the bulk metric.
 The two bound states are in fact two kinds of KK particles on the brane.

 The two KK modes interact with each other via the four-dimensional effective interactions from the fundamental scalar potential $\phi^{4}$.
 The effective coupling constants are calculated as follows:

 which show that there are three kinds of interactions between these two KK modes.
 The corresponding Feynman diagrams are shown in Fig. \ref{fig:FeynmanDiagrams_aabb}.